Cave of Forgotten Dreams: Release

 The film was finished at the last minute, with only 30 minutes of footage completed on the Wednesday before its debut at the Toronto International Film Festival on Monday, 13 September 2010.
 It was the first 3-D film to screen at the festival's Lightbox theatre, and the digital projectors jammed five minutes from the end, interrupting the showing.
 When Herzog was asked why the French Ministry of Culture, who sponsored the film, did not require its premiere to be in France, he replied: "They didn't know it was finished."

 Two days after the screening at TIFF, IFC Films announced it had secured the film's US distribution rights in a "mid-six-figure deal"; the television rights were already owned by the History Channel, which partially financed the film's production.

 In January 2011, a trailer for the film was released that advertised a release date of Spring 2011.
 The film premiered in cinemas in the UK on 25 March 2011.
 Also in March, a second trailer, released for US distribution, announced a US release date of 29 April 2011.

 Its opening weekend in the US, the film earned an average of $25,500 from each of the five screens on which it was shown in New York, Chicago, and Los Angeles; this was Herzog's best-ever per-theater opening, and the highest per-theater average of any film in the US that weekend.
 By 12 June 2011, the film had grossed $3.7 million in the US, making it the highest-grossing independently released documentary of 2011 by a wide margin.

+In September 2025, Herzog screened a new 6K restoration of the documentary at the annual Telluride Film Festival, where it was announced the film would be re-released theatrically via Independent Film Company in early 2026.
+They later revealed the film would get a limited release in IMAX theatres for two days on April 15th and 19th, 2026, followed by a nationwide roll-out beginning April 24th.